wavefrontHQ/docs/pages/doc/metric_types.md

 Counters show information over time.
 Think of a person with a counter at the entrance to a concert.
 The counter shows the total number of people that have entered so far.

-Counter metrics usually increase over time but might briefly go to zero, for example, in case of a network outage.
+Counter metrics usually increase over time but might reset back to zero, for example, when a service or system restarts.
 Users can wrap [**rate()**](ts_rate.html) around a counter if they want to ignore temporary 0 values and see only the positive rate of change.

 Wavefront internal metrics that are counters include `~metric.new_host_ids` and `~query.requests`.

-### Counter Example (Total)
+### Counter Example (Count Total)

 In most cases, you can get the information you need from a counter as follows: